Tour

 While loop:

-is used to jump to the next iteration of a loop, while break
+continue is used to jump to the next iteration of a loop, while break is used to stop a loop.

 info